 Monitoring aquatic pollution

-Different combinations of receiving phase disks and overlaying diffusion limiting membrane are used for monitoring the three broad classes of pollutants frequently found in the aquatic environment.
+Different combinations of receiving-phase disks and overlaying diffusion-limiting membranes are used for monitoring the broad classes of pollutants found in the aquatic environment:

 - Trace metals

 - Polar organics (including metaldehyde)

 - Non-polar organics

 Chemcatcher® is is a registered trademark in Great Britain and Northern Ireland.

 Today, the worldwide licence to manufacture and sell Chemcatcher® is held by T.E.
 Laboratories (TelLab) – an Irish company active in environmental analytic services and new product development.